- Research ...

 Dr. Moritz utilizes a variety of computational methods in various research projects.
 The methods include different flavors of quantum Monte Carlo, exact diagonalization and sparse matrix techniques, dynamical mean-field theory and cluster extensions, nonequilibrium Keldysh techniques, and density functional theory and other materials specific computational methods.
-Simulations and calculations are performed on different platforms including an in-house SIMES cluster, SHERLOCK housed in the Stanford Research Computing Facility (SRCF), and the resources of the National Energy Research Scientific Computing Center (NERSC).
+Simulations and calculations are performed on different platforms including SHERLOCK, housed in the Stanford Research Computing Facility (SRCF), and the resources of the National Energy Research Scientific Computing Center (NERSC).

 Photoemission spectroscopy (PES) provides valuable information about single-particle dynamics in condensed matter systems and the technique recently has been extended to the time-domain (tr-PES) using pump-probe, femto-second techniques.
 These experiments have been able to provide new information on electron dynamics directly in the time domain.
 New information also has become available from time domain experiments conducted using different x-ray scattering techniques.